crcn/pearls/README.md

 ## Usage

-In the project you want to run parallel processes, add a `app-name.prls` file with content kinda like this:
+In the project you want to run parallel processes, add a `app-name.prls` file with content similar to this:

 ```ini
 [master]